steveonlinux/Linux-Down-the-Rabbit-Hole/linux_down_the_rabbit_hole/src/important_fundamentals/distros.md

 Distros differ in that some have more programs or *packages* available for install than other.
 This is because those who maintain the distro have made that software available within that distro's *repositories*.
 You will learn more about packages and software repositories in the later chapter [Packaging Systems & Package Management]().

 ### Initialization Systems
 Some distros have different initialization or *init* systems.
 The most prominent init system is SystemD.
 Other init systems exist, but are found on systems far less today.
-You will learn about init systems in the later chapter: []().
+You will learn about init systems in the later chapter: [Initilization Systems & Processes]().

 ## Recommendations